flutter/website/platform-channels.md

 ([API][PlatformMethodChannel]) enables sending messages that correspond to method calls.

-On the platform side, the class `FlutterMessageChannel` ([Android API][FlutterMessageChannelAndroid], [iOS API][FlutterChanneliOS]) enables receiving messages from the client, and responding with a result, and the class `FlutterMethodChannel` ([Android API][FlutterMethodChannelAndroid], [iOS API][FlutterChanneliOS]) enables receiving method calls and sending back a result.
+On the platform side, `FlutterMessageChannel` ([Android API][FlutterMessageChannelAndroid], [iOS API][FlutterChanneliOS]) enables receiving messages from the client, and optionally sending back a result, and `FlutterMethodChannel` ([Android API][FlutterMethodChannelAndroid], [iOS API][FlutterChanneliOS]) enables receiving method calls and sending back a result.
 These classes allow you to develop a platform plugin with very little